NumSeaHy/Ecosons/README.md

 The Ecosons Julia package aims to modernize and optimize sonar data processing originally developed in Octave by leveraging Julia's high-performance capabilities.
 It improves data handling, visualization, and computation time, making it suitable for real-time or large-scale oceanographic applications.

-## 🧪 Example: Load, Process, and Export Sonar Data
+## 🧪 Example: Load, Process, and Export Echogram Data

 You can find this test example in /test/Echogram.jl: